stashed/stash/docs/concepts/crds/backupconfiguration_template.md

 ## What is BackupConfigurationTemplate

-Stash uses 1:1:1 mapping between `Repository`, `BackupConfiguration` and the target.
-So, whenever you want to backup a target, you have to create a `Repository` and `BackupConfiguration` object.
-This could be tiresome job when you are trying to backup similar types of target and the `Repository` and `BackupConfiguration` has only slight difference.
-To mitigate this problem, Stash provides a way to specify a template for those two objects through `BackupConfigurationTemplate` crd.
+Stash uses 1-1 mapping among `Repository`, `BackupConfiguration` and the target.
+So, whenever you want to backup a target(workload/PV/PVC/database), you have to create a `Repository` and `BackupConfiguration` object.
+This could become tiresome when you are trying to backup similar types of target and the `Repository` and `BackupConfiguration` has only slight difference.
+To mitigate this problem, Stash provides a way to specify a template for these two objects via `BackupConfigurationTemplate` crd.

-A `BackupConfigurationTemplate` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies a template for `Repository` and `BackupConfiguration` in Kubernetes native way.
+A `BackupConfigurationTemplate` is a Kubernetes `CustomResourceDefinition`(CRD) which specifies a template for `Repository` and `BackupConfiguration` in a Kubernetes native way.

-You have to create only one  `BackupConfigurationTemplate` for all similar types of workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
+You have to create only one  `BackupConfigurationTemplate` for all similar types of workload (i.e. Deployment, DaemonSet, StatefulSet, Database etc.).
 Then, you just need to add some annotations in the target workload.
 Stash will automatically create respective `Repository`, `BackupConfiguration` object using the template.
 In Stash parlance, we call this process as **default backup**.

 ## BackupConfigurationTemplate CRD Specification

-Like other official Kubernetes resources, `BackupConfigurationTemplate` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
+Like any official Kubernetes resource, a `BackupConfigurationTemplate` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.

 A sample `BackupConfigurationTemplate` object to backup a Deployment's data through default backup is shown below,